 For making stews with fall-apart tenderness of lamb chunks in it, I would recommend for 8 hours on Low or 4 hours on medium heat.

-During the initial cooking hours, you would notice the lamb chunks getting firmer.
+Initially, while cooking, you would notice the lamb chunks getting firmer.
 Do not worry for there is science behind it.
 The meat has water and connective tissue in them.
 The connective tissue forms gelatin on cooking and this makes it appear firm initially.

 What stock should you use with lamb?

 Beef stock is what I have gone with.
-You can opt for lamb stock if it is available.
-If neither of the above is available, chicken stock would work too.
+You can opt for Lamb stock if it is available.
+If neither of the above is available, Chicken stock would work too.

 The best in terms of imparting flavour would be lamb stock or beef stock.
+It would be great if you can make beef/lamb stock at home but it takes a lot of time mind you.

 What to serve with lamb stew?

 Serve this Lamb Stew with Crusty bread or with a fresh green salad.
+You can also serve this along with rice, noodles, or pasta.

 More Stew Recipes...